ibexa/documentation-developer/docs/update_and_migration/from_4.6/update_from_4.6.md

     Update your Varnish VCL file to align it with the [`vendor/ibexa/http-cache/docs/varnish/vcl/varnish7.vcl`](https://github.com/ibexa/http-cache//blob/4.6/docs/varnish/vcl/varnish7.vcl) file.
     ```

-If you're not using a reverse proxy like Varnish or Fastly, adjust the compressed Content Type in the webserver configuration.
+If you're not using a reverse proxy like Varnish or Fastly, adjust the compressed Content Type in the web server configuration.
 For more information. see the [updated Apache and nginx template configuration](https://github.com/ibexa/post-install/pull/86/files).

-For more information, see the security advisory[TODO: insert link].

 #### XSS in Content name pattern

 There are no additional update steps to execute.
-For more information, see the security advisory[TODO: insert link].

 #### Outdated version of jQuery in ibexa/ezcommerce-shop package

 Only users of the [old Commerce solution](update_from_4.3_old_commerce.md) are affected.
 There are no additional update steps to execute.
-For more information, see the security advisory[TODO: insert link].

 ### Other changes